juxor/afaq/markdown/secI4.md

-to work, because processed supermarket food doesn't taste much better anyway, because the nuclear family (for the dwindling minority who have even that to go home to) is too small and too stressed to sustain much festivity in cooking and eating \-- and so forth.
+to work, because processed supermarket food doesn't taste much better anyway, because the nuclear family (for the dwindling minority who have even that to go home to) is too small and too stressed to sustain much festivity in cooking and eating -- and so forth.
 It is only people who can't get what they want who resign themselves to want more of what they can get.
-Since we cannot be friends and lovers, we wail for more candy."_ [**Friendly Fire"**, p.
+Since we cannot be friends and lovers, we wail for more candy."_ [**Friendly Fire**, p.
 57]

 Therefore, most anarchists think that consumerism is a product of a hierarchical society within which people are alienated from themselves and the